weronikaglazer/react-travel-journal/README.md

 # react-travel-journal
-This is an built in React which displays my travel destinations :>
+This is an app built in React which displays my travel destinations :>

+Deployed app on Netlify: https://beamish-kangaroo-71cb33.netlify.app/